 Photographs included in this website were taken mainly by garden staff and volunteers.
 Special recognition to:

-- Janice Tucker – majority of plant photography, collection, mounting, and digitizing of herbarium vouchers.
+- Janice Tucker – plant photography, collection, mounting, and digitizing of herbarium vouchers.

 - Helen Woody – collection and mounting of herbarium vouchers.

 The plant database and Garden Explorer are an ongoing effort greatly supported by dedicated volunteers.
 Special recognition for their hundreds of hours of work by Donita Frazier, Janet Hirons, Sylvan Kaufman, Joy Mandelbaum, Norman Marks, Dan Roller and Janice Tucker.

 Living Collections Management